slarmoo/.github/profile/webServices/webSocket/chat.md

 ### Conversation component

-Finally, the `Conversation` component provides a place for chat messages to be displayed.
+The `Conversation` component provides a place for chat messages to be displayed.
+It maintains a list of all chats in the `chats` state variable and dynamically creates JSX to render the conversation.

 ```jsx
 function Conversation({ webSocket }) {